brick/date-time/README.md

 echo LocalDate::now(TimeZone::utc()); // 2017-10-04
 ```

-In your tests however, you will probably want to set the time to test your application in known conditions;
+In your tests however, you might need to set the current time to test your application in known conditions.
+To do this, you can either explicitly pass a `Clock` instance to  `now()` methods:
-in that case, `FixedClock` comes in handy:

 ```php
 use Brick\DateTime\Clock\FixedClock;